samrohrer/Rocket-Trajectory-Sim/README_trimmed.md

 # Rocket Trajectory Simulator

-A 1D rocket flight trajectory simulator built from scratch in Python, modeling MSU Rocketry's **Spartacus MKIII** competition vehicle flying on an **AeroTech M2500T-PS** solid motor.
+A 1D rocket flight trajectory simulator built from scratch in Python, modeling a competition vehicle flying on an **AeroTech M2500T-PS** solid motor.
 Independent personal project using real motor spec/thrust-curve data rather than idealized constants.

 ## Features